Ken Russell's unrealised projects: Taverner stage adaptation

 In 1972, shortly after working on The Devils, Russell planned to collaborate with Derek Jarman on a stage production for Covent Garden of Peter Maxwell Davies's opera Taverner, about the composer John Taverner's run-ins with England's church canon.
 Jarman described their vision as a "modern opera in a style which belongs to the 1970s."
 Designs included a cyclorama as a backdrop depicting travelers in the Gobi Desert, the roof of the opera house itself littered with dead oxen, a "William Castle-style gimmick" with seats wired to detect and amplify audience whispers, and a lowered doorway that would have forced audiences to enter the theater crawling.
 Covent Garden did not approve of these ideas and the production was cancelled as a result of creative differences.

 The Angels

-While filming commenced on Savage Messiah, Russell worked with Derek Jarman on a script called The Angels, about a pop star named Poppy Day who, after suddenly disappearing in a plane crash, is resurrected by her fans into "a giant sized statue... with cripples praying for a cure as they line up to touch her golden calf."
+While filming commenced on Savage Messiah, Russell worked with Derek Jarman on a script called The Angels, loosely adapted from Juliette by French playwright and poet Georges Neveux, about a pop star named Poppy Day who, after suddenly disappearing in a plane crash, is resurrected by her fans into "a giant sized statue... with cripples praying for a cure as they line up to touch her golden calf."
 When Poppy returns after being stranded in a jungle, the fans, believing the event to be a hoax, turn into a disillusioned mob and stone her to death.
 MGM showed interest in the project but eventually pulled away from it, and Russell later ended up using aspects of the story for Tommy.